ripred/Profiler/README.md

 # Profiler
-Easily profile your Arduino functions to see how much time they take.
+Easily profile your Arduino functions (or even just a few lines of code) to see how much time they take.
 The output can be disabled and enabled at runtime.
 Very lightweight.

 ```
 /*